How to Roast Anaheim Green Chiles (Hatch Chiles) on a Barbecue Grill (and Recipes with Green Chiles)

 Pressure Cooker Recipe for Spicy Pinto Bean Soup

 Pressure Cooker Refried Beans with Onion, Garlic, and Green Chiles

-(There are many more; just enter "green chiles" into the search bar to see all the recipes with green chiles.)
+(You can enter “green chiles” into the search bar to see all the recipes with green chiles.)

 Recipes from Other Bloggers Using Roasted Green Chiles:

 New Mexico Green Chile Sauce ~ Barefeet in the Kitchen

 Turkey and Green-Chile Chili ~ The Perfect Pantry

 Hatch Green Chile Cornbread ~ The View from Great Island